lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100061_El_90.png

-   Figure 3.
    (Left) Same as Figure2, but fit with error function.
 (Right) Residual, the difference between data and fit, with respect to :math:`\Delta`\displacement